Depechie/depblog/content/posts/2022-10-13-OpenTelemetry-on-Azure-Container-Apps/index.md

 Lately I've been working with `OpenTelemetry` to setup an observability environment for our running api services.
 Currently everything is deployed on-premises through use of `docker compose` and is working perfectly, but of course we also wanted to try out a cloud hosted solution on `Azure`.

 So as an experiment I decided to try out `Azure Container Apps` to see how it would work with `OpenTelemetry`.
 But truth be told the experience was not as smooth as I had hoped for.
-The Microsoft documentation is very basic when it comes to what kind of containers you can setup with `Azure Container Apps` and it's not very clear what kind of limitations there are.
+The Microsoft documentation is very basic when it comes to what kind of container mounts you can setup with `Azure Container Apps` and it's not very clear what kind of limitations there are.

-Thankfully [Martin Thwaites](https://twitter.com/MartinDotNet), a Developer Advocate at [@honeycombio](https://twitter.com/honeycombio) and also an `OpenTelemetry` enthouisast, had already done some work on this and had a [blog post](https://www.honeycomb.io/blog/opentelemetry-collector-azure-container-apps) on the subject.
+Thankfully [Martin Thwaites](https://twitter.com/MartinDotNet), a Developer Advocate at [@honeycombio](https://twitter.com/honeycombio) and also an `OpenTelemetry` enthousiast, had already done some work on this and had a [blog post](https://www.honeycomb.io/blog/opentelemetry-collector-azure-container-apps) on the subject.
 So I decided to follow his guide and see if I could get it to work.

 Have to say, without this guide, I would have been lost.
 So thanks Martin!